 Self-Awareness

-A person recognizes and understands their strengths and weaknesses, knows what bothers, frightens, and irritates them, what they find pleasant, and what is unacceptable.
+A person recognizes and understands their strengths and weaknesses, knows what bothers, frightens, or irritates them, what they find pleasant, and what is unacceptable.
 At the same time, they can imagine how their emotions are perceived by those around them.

 Self-Regulation